mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/tipo_javascript_sdk/index.md

 	// return boolean; True if user selected "Yes".

 	Example Usage:
-	tipo_handle.getConfirmation("Please confirm if the object 234234 can be saved or deleted.");
+	tipoHandle.getConfirmation("Please confirm if the object 234234 can be saved or deleted.");

 ###  ```hideElement (element_class) or showElement(element_class) ```